boyter/boyter.org/content/posts/sloc-cloc-code.md

 Turns out there was no appreciable difference as far as I can tell.
 I used the Django project as a test bed (which took ~20 seconds to process) and with or without a setting to reduce the number of processes it ran in roughly the same amount of time.
 This included runs where I dropped the disk file caches as well.
 Very cool.

+The last thing I wanted was to add the ability to filter out duplicate files.
+To do so I needed to build a hash of the file contents and then check if anything matches.
+I had a look into adding murmur3 hash which is one of the faster hashing methods, but decided against it and used MD5.
+The main reason being that its in the standard library.
+It is slower than murmur3 but not by enough to bring in another dependancy.

+Another thing that factored into the decison was which hash algorithm allowed streaming bytes.
+Because the core loop of the application loops bytes we can feed that byte into the hash directly and get the result at the end rather than passing all the bytes and save another loop.
+Checking for duplicates slows the count down by about 20% for most of the tests I tried.

 ## Optimisations